taitashaw/gnss_spoof_jam_detector_hls_rtl/README.md

 (TEXBAT ds2/ds7) and synthesized to **488.76 MHz** on a Zynq UltraScale+ (ZCU104).

-The detection algorithm is a clean-room MIT re-implementation of the author's own published GPS receiver (York University, Prof. Sunil Bisnath); nothing is fabricated — every number below is verbatim from a committed report.
+The detection algorithm is a clean-room MIT re-implementation of the author's own GPS receiver (York University); nothing is fabricated — every number below is verbatim from a committed report.

 ## 1. The detector at a glance